Allaman/knowledge.rootknecht.net/pages/01.home/powershell-tricks/item.md

 title: 'Powershell Tricks'
 taxonomy:
     category:
-        - Windows
+        - Application
 ---

 ## Aliase

 To create persistant aliase create the file `C:\Users\<user>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` (folder might not exist).

 You might have to allow the execution of powershell scripts on your system: `Set-ExecutionPolicy -Scope CurrentUser BYPASS` ! keep security policies in mind

 ```powershell